IWILZ/FS2020-Switch-Panel/README.md

 ## **What it does**
 The panel manages and shows the state of:
-1. incrementing/decrementing flaps (max 4 positions)
+1. flaps incrementing/decrementing them to max 4 positions
 2. navigation lights (grouped in STROBE, NAV, BEACON, WING, LOGO, CABIN and PANEL)
 3. landing lights (grouped in LANDING and TAXI)
 4. pitot heat